Osteoporosis: Better Screening, Treatment Policy Issues

 Manufacturers of osteoporosis drugs used a variety of tactics to expand the market for their products.
 They conducted aggressive advertising campaigns to get younger and younger women to be afraid of osteoporosis.
 They pushed for routine osteoporosis screening with a tool called DEXA, which assesses bone mineral density, despite fact that bone density is a poor marker of bone strength.
 DEXA only assesses quantity of bone, not quality.
 Though DEXA can predict some women who are at risk of hip and spine fracture, it fails to capture many women who have dense but weak bones.
 Importantly, it vastly over-estimates how many women are at risk in order to prevent a small number of fractures.
 Really, this screening test was the pharmaceutical industry’s thinly veiled attempt to expand the market for osteoporosis drugs to women in their 50s and 60s with some bone density loss but low risk of fracture.

 While DEXA tests are still widely used to screen for osteoporosis today, awareness of the test’s flaws and limitations have spread (see more about these limitations on our osteoporosis screening health information page).
 Providers are now being encouraged to consider a wider variety of risk factors when helping patients make treatment decisions instead of relying on DEXA results alone.
 This shift is due in large part to the work of patient advocacy groups like the National Women’s Health Network.
 The NWHN also supports the work of researchers to find better screening techniques that could be used routinely to identify women who are at risk of fracture.
-To learn more about these techniques, visit our fact sheet on emerging developments in osteoporosis care.
+To learn more about these techniques, click here to view content on emerging developments in osteoporosis care.

 Shining a Spotlight on Dangerous Treatments